 1. Start by choosing produce that’s free of bruises, mold, or other signs of damage.
 At Nino’s, our Produce Buyers, Managers and Associates are constantly buying the best and freshest and culling our inventory throughout the day to ensure you get the best produce we can offer.

 2. After getting home with your produce, thoroughly wash your hands with soap and water before handling foods, and while you’re at it, wash down the cutting boards, counters and utensils too.

 3. When preparing your meals, use one cutting board for fresh produce and a separate one for raw meat, poultry and seafood to avoid cross-contamination.
 You can even buy color-coded boards to help you remember which are for which.

-4. Always wash fruits and vegetables thoroughly under running water to remove dirt and other contaminants, both before and after trimming and cutting out bruised spots.
+4. Washing fruits and veggies thoroughly under running water is essential to remove dirt and other contaminants, both before and after trimming and cutting out bruised spots.
 Washing will remove exterior bacteria, including E.coli (most of it from the soil, on its surface).
-To do that:
+To do that

 5. Pay particular attention to leafy items, such as lettuce and spinach because dirt and microorganisms can be trapped in the inner leaf folds during growth and handling.